gcovr/gcovr/CONTRIBUTING.rst

     docker run --rm -v `pwd`:/gcovr gcovr-qa

+.. _join:

 Become a gcovr developer
 ------------------------

 After you've contributed a bit
 (whether with discussions, documentation, or code), consider becoming a gcovr developer.
 As a developer, you can: